tBellmont/crash_course_python/.github/PULL_REQUEST_TEMPLATE.md

 # Descriptions:
 -

-# Reviewing requirements
+# Reviewing/testing requirements

-- _e.g. exercise_uuid='1234-5678' for crisis sim after action_
+- _e.g. exercise_uuid for specific crisis sim after action report OR org_id for organisation that reported a bug the PR relates to_

 # Useful documentation